UK Bebras Computational Thinking Challenge

 Questions are inspired by topics in computer science but only require some basic reasoning ability.
 Students had to answer up to 15 questions in a 40 minute time period.
 The questions have varying degrees of difficulty and the points awarded reflect this.

-This year, 174 students in Year 9 at Balshaw’s took part in the competition!
-The ‘Best In School’ joint winners were Josh Shepherd, Hollie Walmsley and Teri Williams with 173 points each.
+Balshaw’s students have taken part in this competition each year for the past four years.
+This year, 170 students in Year 9 at Balshaw’s took part in the competition!
+The ‘Best In School’ joint winners were Ivan Ly and Adam Fermor with 178 points each.
 These students received a ‘Best In School’ Certificate and a prize from the ICT & Computing Department.
+As well as being the best in school, both Ivan and Adam were amongst the top scorers in the whole of Lancashire!
 The top 25% of students received a ‘Certificate of Distinction’, those in the top 50% received a ‘Certificate of Merit’ and everyone else who entered the competition received a ‘Certificate of Participation’.
-Well done to everyone who took part.

 Tags: STEM News